Concept of Patent Troll

 Working of Patent Troll

-• The troll’s principal line of work entails purchasing patents from failing businesses with the intention of subsequently exploiting them as legal threats.
+• The troll’s principal business involves purchasing patents from failing businesses and subsequently exploiting them as legal threats.

-• Anyone who violates one of the troll’s patents will be threatened.
-The trolls may pursue legal action if the infringer doesn’t pay a license fee, which often costs a fortune.
+• Anyone who violates one of the trolls’ patents will be threatened.
+If the infringer doesn’t pay a license fee, which often costs a fortune, the trolls may pursue legal action.

 • The majority of the time, the Infringement allegations are untrue, and no laws pertaining to patents are broken.